relew/hello-world/README.md

 # hello-world
 tryout

-just trying this out again
+just trying this out again.
 i have changed bc i started to workout.